jtcrum/zrdb/index.md

 # About the Zeolite Ring Database
 ## Nomenclature
 Rings are described by the number of tetrahedral (T-) sites they contain.
-The image below shows a ring containing 5 T-sites, and is denoted as a 5-membered ring (5-MR).
+The image below shows a ring containing 5 T-sites (yellow), and is denoted as a 5-membered ring (5-MR).
 The number of oxygen (O-) site and T-sites contained in a ring are equal.
-So our 5-MR also contains 5 O-sites.
+So our 5-MR also contains 5 O-sites (red).

 ![5-MR](figures/5mr.png)